patricksavalle/rest-api-cheatsheet/README.md

 - Allow for (transport) caching.
 As a minimum have public GET-endpoints return the following response headers:
     * Cache-Control - The maximum number of seconds (ttl) a response can be cached. (```Cache-Control: 360```)
     * Also look into :
-      * ETag - An arbitrary string for the version of a representation.
-Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "686897696a7c876b7e"```)
+      * ETag - Use a SHA1 hash for the version of a resource.
+Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "2dbc2fd2358e1ea1b7a6bc08ea647b9a337ac92d"```)

 - No privacy or security compromising data in URL's or responses